christian-byrne/infinite-parallax/README.md

   - [x] Calculate motion vectors for each object alpha layer
     - [x] Determine object velocity from config (default: objects move according to their base layer, option: objects are static or barely move so as to highlight them)
   - [x] Overlay alpha layers onto final video
-  - [ ] Documentation - add the overlay process to the video composite process explanation
 - [x] Segmentation for initial layers
   - [x] Edit methods to handle non-rectangular layers (CompositeVideoClip)
   - [x] Documentation
-- [ ] Depth Maps
+- [x] Depth Maps (edit: part of workflow now)
-  - [ ] Add autogeneration and condition hook to inpainting workflow
-  - [ ] Documentation
-- [ ] ControlNet edge softening
+- [x] ControlNet edge softening (edit: part of workflow now)
-  - [ ] Documentation
 - [x] Use project-specific I/O directories
   - [x] As args when starting detached comfy process/server
   - [x] Use filename prefix constants for faster selection of output when server terminates
 - [x] Feathering layers on axis perpindicular of motion (e.g. if motion is horizontal, feathering is vertical).
 Somehow determine how to expand-feather at some poitn in the process before given to `CompositeVideoClip`
 - [ ] Full Vector testing
-  - [ ] Negative and positive velocity testing
+  - [x] Negative and positive velocity testing
 - [x] Inpainting prompts (negative and positive) from config
   - [x] For salient object removal
   - [x] For layer shifts
 - [x] Delete first image from each layer sequence or don't save in first place
-- [ ] Auomate video post-processing
+- [x] Auomate video post-processing
-  - [ ] Add sound from library
+  - [x] Add sound from library
-  - [ ] Color correction
+  - [x] Color correction
-- [ ] Sizing standardization solution from tensorflow to PIL
-  - [ ] Crop `ERROR_MARGIN` pixels from top of first layer and bottom of last layer
-- [ ] Auto create reversed version and ping-ponged version after export
+- [x] Auto create reversed version and ping-ponged version after export
-- [ ] Finalize
+- [x] Finalize
   - [x] Create simple example project
-  - [ ] Update README
+  - [x] Update README
-  - [ ] Turn into ComfyUI node
+  - [x] Turn into ComfyUI node
-  - [ ] Web view

 ## Reminders

 - A new comfy instance is not started if already running, but the running instance may have been started by user and therefore have different i/o directory args
 - Use the non-API workflows for editing manually otherwise you have to re-set the node titles each time
 - LoadImage nodes use relative paths from `--input-directory`
-- Smoothness a function of perceivability of pixel distance
+- Smoothness is a function of perceivability of pixel distance